This section will be divided into sections, all will be Photographs of Quakers Yard and the area close to the village

 - Woodlands School redevelopment

-- Building of new road bridge on the Fiddlers Elbow
+- The building of the new road bridge on the Fiddlers Elbow

 - Photographs from 1950-2000